Ashok0/EnderalVREssentials-Nightly/README.md

 [**CC's UHD Coal Piles v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/44851): A simple mod that remakes the coal piles next to the smelters in 8K.
 Also available in 4K, 2K and 1K.

+[**Kanjs - Bird Nests and Eggs - up to 4k v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/64905?tab=files): Kanjs - Nests and Eggs is a mod that retexture all bird nests, eggs and remeshes all nests!

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.